Skip to main content

 Peace Lily

 The Peace Lily is not only gorgeous, but it also has the added benefit of its air-purifying abilities.
 Keep these beneficial beauties in bright, but indirect, sunlight and keep the soil consistently moist with distilled water (they’re sensitive to fluoride).
-The Peace Lily likes warmer, humid conditions, so keep indoor temperatures above 70 degrees F and mist its leaves occasionally.
+The Peace Lily likes warmer, humid conditions, so keep indoor temperatures above 70 degrees Fahrenheit and mist its leaves occasionally.

 Spider plant in pot